-1. Attain minimum passing scores on the Praxis Core Academic Skills for Educators Exams OR National ACT.
+- 1. Submit the Online Application for Admission - 2.
+Attain minimum passing scores on the Praxis Core Academic Skills for Educators Exams ORNational ACT.

 Initial Licensure Programs

-Praxis beginning 08/18 ACT beginning 08/18
+Praxis beginning 08/20 ACT beginning 08/20

-Superscore Composite 20

 Reading 162 19

 Math 162 19

-Writing 165 7
+Writing 162 7

-- 2. Attain minimum overall GPA of 2.70 beginning August 24, 2015 (Program of Study and MAT students must have a minimum of 3.0 overall in courses for area of study) - 3.
-Complete specific courses with a grade of "C" or better in each: ENG 1003, Composition I; ENG 1013, Composition II; MATH 1023, College Algebra or MATH 1043, Quantitative Reasoning; Introduction to Education (specific to each department); and COMS 1203, Oral Communication or Speech Proficiency (as specified by the department) - 4.
-Complete minimum of 30 semester hours - 5.
-Complete an evaluation of Career Decision Awareness (This process may take 2 to 4 weeks to complete.
-For more information see page 30, Appendix B) - 6.
+- 3. Attain minimum overall GPA of 2.70 beginning August 24, 2015 (Program of Study and MAT students must have a minimum of 3.0 overall in courses for area of study) - 4.
+Complete specific courses with a grade of "C" or better in each: ENG 1003, Composition I; ENG 1013, Composition II; MATH 1023, College Algebra or MATH 1043, Quantitative Reasoning; Introduction to Education (specific to each department); and COMS 1203, Oral Communication or Speech Proficiency (as specified by the department) - 5.
+Complete minimum of 30 semester hours - 6.
 Complete the Professional Dispositions Self-Assessment as prescribed in the Teacher Education Handbook - 7.
-Submit a completed application form (retrieve form on PEP web page) - 8.
-Obtain a signed Clarification of Teacher Education Admissions/Retention Standards (see page 27, Appendix B) - 9.
-Appear individually for a personal interview before the Department Screening Committee - 10.
-Verify no conviction of a felony or crimes listed in the Teacher Education Handbook - 11.
-Verify that candidate has received a copy of the Mission & Values, Teacher Education Outcomes and Arkansas Teaching Standards
+Obtain a signed Clarification of Teacher Education Admissions/Retention Standards (see page 27, Appendix B) - 8.
+Document an Approved Arkansas State Police (ASP) and FBI Background Check and the Arkansas Child Maltreatment Background Check - 9.
+Verify that candidate has received a copy of the Mission & Values, Teacher Education Outcomes and Arkansas Teaching Standards - 10.
+Appear individually for a personal interview before the Department Screening Committee